Tan-JunWei/CTF-Writeups/content/PicoCTF/Cryptography/caesar.md

 Last Date:
 References:
 draft:
-modified: 2024-08-27T11:03:44+08:00
+modified: 2024-08-27T17:04:27+08:00
 ---
 ## Challenge Description
 ![[PicoCTF Caesar.png]]

-This challenge, as the name and hint suggest, is all about the Caesar cipher.
+This challenge, as both the name and hint suggest, is all about the Caesar cipher.

 ### Encrypted flag
 ![[PicoCTF Caesar 2.png]]